 Today, Red Star maintains its home base in Tucson, Arizona with an office in Tauranga Moana, Aotearoa.
-With a focus on health and well-being, we create sustainable, systemic change across the fields of public health, health care, language revitalization, education, and cultural resource stewardship.
+With a focus on health and well-being, we create sustainable, systemic change across health, governance, education, language and cultural resource stewardship.

 Our efforts to advance self-determination are guided by the following values:

 Sovereignty – Respect Indigenous peoples’ right to determine their future.

 Indigenous Wisdom – Prioritize local knowledge, values and practices.

 Relational Accountability – Nurture relationships built on mutual respect and cooperation.

 Collective Will – Uphold shared aspirations through dedication and perseverance.